JoseRoca/WinFBX2/docs/Array Macros.md

 DIM res AS BOOLEAN
 ' // Fill the array
 FOR i AS LONG = 1 TO 10
-   AppendStringToStringArray(rg, xStr & WSTR(i), res)
+   AppendElementToArray(rg, xStr & WSTR(i), res)
 NEXT
-' // Remove the fifth element
+' // Remove the frst element
-RemoveElementFromStringArray(rg, 5, res)
+RemoveFirstElementFromArray(rg, res)
 ' // Display the array
 FOR i AS LONG = LBOUND(rg) TO UBOUND(rg)
    print rg(i)